saada865/foam-quote/README.md

 If I had another 24 hours with this codebase, I would implement:
 1. **Multi-Job "Batching"**: Allow users to save and compare multiple bid scenarios (e.g., "Standard" vs "Expedited") side-by-side in the dashboard.
 2. **Unit Test Suite**: Implement a full suite of Vitest tests for the `calculator.js` engine to ensure zero regressions as rates change.
+3. **AI-Powered Lead Parsing**: Integrate an LLM (like Gemini or GPT-4) to automatically scan incoming contractor emails, extract the volume and site location, and pre-fill the Dashboard parameters for one-click quoting.

 ---